osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

   OMF.{name of OMF application that you registered with DCM} Connector.{id|name}

-Each property of the type, except those that are marked with keywords ``isindex`` or ``isname``, represent Configuration AF Attributes (not referencing any data) in the AF Template.
+Each property of the type, except those that are marked with keywords ``isindex`` or ``isname``, represent Configuration Asset Framework Attributes (not referencing any data) in the Asset Framework Template.

 Types with classification Dynamic
 ---------------------------------

-A type with classification dynamic represents a data stream type (that is, a set of observed or calculated values) presented in the PI AF Server as PI points.
+A type with classification dynamic represents a data stream type (that is, a set of observed or calculated values) presented in Asset Framework as PI points.
-Each property of this type, except the property with the keyword ``isindex``, represents a PI point referenced AF Attribute in the AF Template, after you link this type to a static type.
+Each property of this type, except the property with the keyword ``isindex``, represents a PI point referenced Asset Framework Attribute in the Asset Framework Template, after you link this type to a static type.

 Property Types and Formats
 --------------------------